chunglim/foolmath/README.md

 ```
 _source code:_&nbsp;[1eq2_0.tex](./src/1eq2_0.tex)

-Nah, there is another proof in high school.
+Nah, there is another proof in high school using trigonometry.

 #### **Solution 2**